buckleylab/HR-SIP_example/README.md

 Front.
 Microbiol.
 9:570. doi:[10.3389/fmicb.2018.00570](https://doi.org/10.3389/fmicb.2018.00570)

 MW-HR-SIP can be performed in R using functions from the package [HTSSIP](https://cran.r-project.org/web/packages/HTSSIP/index.html) available on CRAN.
-These tutorials will take you through some preliminary analyses, the main functions, and some follow-up analyses using this package as well as code for developing some interesting figures.
+These tutorials will take you through some preliminary analyses, the main functions, and some basic follow-up analyses using this package and some custom code for interesting figures.

-For more information on the HTSSIP package please refer to:
+For more information on the HTSSIP package, please refer to:

 Youngblut ND, Barnett SE, Buckley DH (2018)
 HTSSIP: An R package for analysis of high throughput sequencing data from nucleic acid stable isotope probing (SIP) experiments.